What Is The Slow Roll In Poker and how to avoid it?

 It goes against the spirit of the game.

-Poker is a game of integrity, where players are expected to act with honesty and sportsmanship.
-Slow rolling goes against these principles and can create a hostile atmosphere at the table.
-It takes away from the true essence of poker: outsmarting your opponents with skill and strategy, not childish antics.
+Slow rolling goes against the core integrity principles of the game and can create a hostile atmosphere at the table.
+It takes away from the true essence of poker: outsmarting your opponents with skill and strategy, not bad-mannered behavior.

 It can ruin the overall experience for everyone involved.